solidrock-technology/docs/docs/guide/bundles.md

 ### Bundle Items

 Here you can add tickets and extras to the bundle.
 You can add as many items as you like and set the minimum and maximum quantities of each item that should be included in the bundle.
-If the minimum and maximum quanties are the same then the quantity of the item in the bundle will be fixed, otherwise the number of items will be configurable by the lead booker within the range.
+If the minimum and maximum quantities are the same then the quantity of the item in the bundle will be fixed, otherwise the number of items will be configurable by the lead booker within the range.

 ::: tip
 Tickets and Extras will need to be created first, before they can be added to a bundle.